 - FSOC does not give the NFC’s the time or an opportunity to more comprehensive information to assist the process

 - The consequences of SIFI designation and enhanced regulation are still uncertain

 - FSOC has not shared how the implications of SIFI designation will intermingle with the international processes

 Capital surcharges aren’t the best solution to deal with systemic risk with regard to insurance companies.
-Size limits, changes in certain contracts and maybe separate guidelines for complex contracts offers a more tempered approach and one which is more fitting given the insurance business model.
+Size limits, changes in certain contracts, and maybe separate guidelines for complex contracts offer a more tempered approach and one which is more fitting given the insurance business model.

 Greater regulatory supervision will increase the administrative costs of the life insurers as well.
-Add to this the unknown implications of SIFI designation, and overseas regulators make this issue all the more of a concern.
+Add to this the unknown implications of SIFI designation and overseas regulators which make this issue all the more of a concern.